 Building Contractor License

-Contractor means any person who undertakes with or for another person within the city to build, construct, alter, repair, add to, move, or wreck any building or structure, or any portion thereof.
-Contractor shall also include persons licensed by the city manager to inspect residential buildings per BRC 10-3.
+Contractor means any person who undertakes with or for another person within the city to build, construct, alter, repair, add to, move or demolish any building or structure, or any portion thereof.
+Contractor also includes any person licensed by the city manager to inspect residential buildings, per the Boulder Revised Code (BRC)10-3.

 General Building Contractor includes any person, company or agency holding a current A, B or C building contractor license with the City of Boulder and does not include the following:

 - Subcontractors working for and under the supervision of a general contractor;

 - Plumbers, electricians, mechanical and fire or other specialized trades people for whom another license is required by the city; and

 - A homeowner who builds, constructs, alters, repairs, adds to, moves, or demolishes any building or structure, or any portion thereof, that constitutes the owner’s residence or an accessory building or structure and is intended for the owner’s personal use.
 This exception is available only as to one such building or structure during a calendar year.

 Other than a homeowner performing work on their own home, no person shall perform any work as a contractor in the city without first obtaining a city contractor’s license to perform such work.

 Permits will not be issud for work to be done by a person who does not have a valid, current license as required by the city for the type of work to be performed, except a homeowner performing work on their own home.

 No person other than a Class A or Class B licensed contractor shall perform work requiring the supervision of an architect or structural engineer.